 Thus, it isn’t reasonable to expect an editor to edit your book in just a few days or even a few weeks, depending on the length.

 10. You should expect to do your own editing after you get it back from the editor.

-Your editor will leave comments with suggestions of things for you to fix or improve.
+Your editor will leave comments with suggested fixes and improvements.
 How much depends on the state of the manuscript and the style of the editor.

 But that is not necessarily the standard.
 It is your book, not the editor’s.